microbit-foundation/dev-docs/software/other-languages.md

 ## Submissions

-To add a new language to the page, [edit the page on  Github](http://github.com/microbit-foundation/dev-docs/edit/master/software/other-languages.md).
+To add a new language to the page, [edit the page on  Github](https://github.com/microbit-foundation/dev-docs/edit/master/software/other-languages.md).
 For a language to be accepted its implementation must be complete enough to display a heart on the display!

 Please format the addition using this template:

-## Language Name
+## Language name

 [Project Homepage](https://example.com)

 [Example](https://example.com)

-### micro:bit heart
+### micro\:bit heart

 ```
     example code to show a heart on the display
 ```

-## Alternate Languages
+## Alternate languages

 ## Ada